dustinober1/Ebook_AI-Powered_Instructional_Design/docs/glossary.md

 ### SCORM (Shareable Content Object Reference Model)
 A set of technical standards for e-learning software products.
 It tells programmers how to write their code so that it can "play well" with other e-learning software.

+### Subject Matter Expert (SME)
+The authority on a given topic (e.g., a Chief Engineer or Head of Compliance) who partners with the Instructional Designer to ensure content accuracy.

 ### Synthetic Learners
 AI-simulated personas that mimic the behaviors, questions, and misconceptions of real students.
 Designers use them to stress-test curriculum and practice handling difficult classroom scenarios.